tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 ### Depth limited search

 - Perform depth first search until a limit (pretend that things at the limit have no children)
-- Then pick a different node to be
+- Then pick a different node to begin from again

+### Bidirectional search

+- Performing an algorithm from both the beginning and end state, with the end working backwards
+- Once they meet or "see" each other then a path has been found
+- Often combined with uniform cost search as less exploring needs to be done

 ## Search Data Structures